wigahluk/wigahluk.github.io/posts/moving-to-react.md

 Other reasons are:

 * I want to use Webpack and its hot loading, IE6 and TypeScript support, as well as its packaging capabilities.
 * Configuring Webpack with Angular 1.x is a bit tricky and full of magic.
 I have a very bad memory and always forget what is happening behind all this magic tools with magic words as "ng-inject" in the middle of the file.
-This makes me a bit unconfortable with Angular/Webpack.
+This makes me a bit uncomfortable with Angular/Webpack.
 * Configuring React with Webpack seems to be a lot more natural.
 No need for extra tricks.
 Tests  with Webpack/React seem to be also easier to configure.
 * I'm starting some experiments with SVG manipulation and Angular directives cause a lot of console errors when rendering SVGs, something related to the template being loaded before being processed.
 I don't see that kind of errors in React (probably I'll see others, but till now, all looks good).

 ## What are the steps to do it?

-* Configure Webpack and webpack server.
+* Configure Webpack and Webpack server.
 If possible, I want to avoid creating a full Node.js/Express min app, but I'm thinking it can be needed
 * Recreate all my old directives as React components
-* Rectreate the logic to load the list of posts and covert it into a Webpack loader
+* Recreate the logic to load the list of posts and covert it into a Webpack loader

 I'm thinking that some extra features I can add to this blog can be done as Webpack loaders or npm scripts.
 Among the things I want to add: